 Courtesy of the Franklin D. Roosevelt Presidential Library and Museum

-DIED: April 5, 1952, and was buried in the Rose Garden next to the sun dial near his master on April 7, 1952
+- DIED: April 5, 1952 and was buried in the Rose Garden next to the sundial near FDR on April 7, 1952

-In April of 1945, President Roosevelt died in Warm Springs, Georgia.
+In April 1945, President Roosevelt died in Warm Springs, Georgia.
 Fala attended the funeral.
 He went to live with Mrs. Roosevelt at Val-Kill.
-He never really adjusted to the loss of his master.
+He never really adjusted to the loss of Roosevelt.
 Even so, Val-Kill was in the country.
 It was a great place to run, play, chase squirrels, and even cats sometimes.
-She brought his grandson, Tamas McFala to live at Val-Kill, too, and be Fala's playmate.
+Mrs. Roosevelt brought his grandson, Tamas McFala to live at Val-Kill, too, and be Fala’s playmate.
 Sometimes they would run off together and get into trouble.
 They came home hours later covered with burrs and mud.
 By the end of such a busy day, he was an exhausted dog.
 Sometimes he slept on his back with his feet in the air.

 He was so popular that he received thousands of letters from people.
 He even needed to have a secretary appointed to him to answer his mail.
 One letter dated August 5, 1947, was from a poodle named Abigail.
 Fala chased a skunk once, which was very unpleasant for everyone.
 The poodle scolded Fala for not acting with more intelligence and dignity.
 Abigail hoped that Fala would never, ever let that unfortunate incident be repeated.

 In 1942, a movie was made about Fala and his life in Hyde Park.
 Children and other visitors who come to the Roosevelt Museum and Library in Hyde Park, New York still enjoy watching it today.

 Fala is probably the only president pet to be memorialized in statuary.
 A statue of Fala stands next to one of FDR at the Franklin Delano Roosevelt Memorial in Washington D.C.